-BHA provides and will continue to provide interpretation services in person, through bilingual employees, interns, volunteers through the BHA Volunteer Interpreters Program, and contract vendors.
-From October 1, 2018 to September 30, 2019, BHA has filled 2,231 documented (and generally, pre-arranged) requests for interpreters in 21 languages -- Albanian, Amharic, Arabic, Cambodian, Cape Verdean, Chinese (Cantonese, 166 Mandarin, and Toisanese), Edo, Farsi, French, Haitian Creole, Pashto, Polish, Portuguese, Russian, Somali, Spanish, Swahili, Thai, Tigrinya, and Vietnamese.
+1. BHA provides, and will continue to provide interpretation services through bilingual employees, interns, volunteers through the BHA Volunteer Interpreters Program, and contract vendors.
+From October 1, 2019 to September 30, 2020, BHA has filled 1,360 documented (and generally, prearranged) requests for interpreters in 21 languages -- Albanian, Amharic, Arabic, Bosnian, Bengali, Cambodian, Cape Verdean, Chinese (213 Cantonese, 87 Mandarin, and 1 Toisanese), Farsi, French, Haitian Creole, Hindi, Nepali, Polish, Portuguese, Russian, Somali, Spanish, Swahili, Tigrinya, and Vietnamese.
 See Figure 1.
-About 52.8% of the requests were to provide Spanish language interpreters.
+About 58.2% of the requests were to provide Spanish language interpreters.
+As mentioned previously, because of the pandemic, BHA stopped all in-person services in mid-March 2020.
+This caused many of pre-arranged appointments to be cancelled or rescheduled.
+While Admissions screenings have been performed over the phone, many Leased Housing recertifications are conducted via mail.
+Our Wellness Connect sessions with Chinese speaking elderly residents were also cancelled as were the in-person resident meetings and events.
+Nevertheless, the Language Access Division has been able to continue providing services using the Zoom platform for administrative hearings, resident meetings for Local Tenant Organizations, and redevelopment updates.

-Figure 1: FY2019 Interpreter Requests by Language (2,231 requests)
+Figure 1: FY2020 Interpreter Requests by Language (1,360 requests)

-Figure 2: FY2019 Interpreter Requests by Department (2,231 requests)
+Figure 2: FY2020 Interpreter Services by Department (1,360 requests)